gamblevore/PicoMsg/README.md

 PicoMsg is almost always non-blocking.
 The default buffer sizes are: Send=1MB, Receive=1MB.
 The received message queue is allocated with malloc, and maxes at 8MB unread messages.
 If your program is busy sending a lot of data, it probably won't block.

-The other side, will have two worker-threads that slurp up all your data.
+Pico uses one (or more if you like) threads slurping up all your data.
+To increase the thread count, set pico_global_conf.DesiredThreadCount to your desired amount, before calling any Pico functions.

 One thing to remember, is that you can't send messages bigger than your buffers.
 That limits us to 1MB-4 bytes per message, by default.
 PicoMsg will send and get multiple messages per read/send event, if multiple are available.

 If the default behaviour doesn't work for you, feel free to tweak it!
 You can specify the buffer size, by passing your size to `PicoCreate (const char* Name, int BufferByteSize)`.
 A size of 0, defaults to 1MB.
 The queue defaults to 8x the buffer size.